SAhmadrezaAnaami/OpenCV-training-course/README.md

     * VS Code Python documentation: [https://code.visualstudio.com/docs/python/python-tutorial](https://code.visualstudio.com/docs/python/python-tutorial)

 * If you encounter any issues during installation, refer to the official Python documentation for troubleshooting: [https://www.python.org/doc/](https://www.python.org/doc/)

+## Installing Python Extension for VS Code

+In addition to installing Python itself, you'll also need the Python extension for Visual Studio Code to enable features like syntax highlighting, debugging, and code completion for Python development.
+Here's a quick guide:

+1. **Open VS Code:** Launch VS Code from your Start menu or desktop shortcut.

+2. **Open the Extensions view:** Click on the Extensions icon (looks like a box with four squares) in the left sidebar, or go to **View > Extensions**.

+3. **Search for "Python":** In the search bar, type "Python" and press Enter.

+4. **Install the official "Python" extension:** The extension developed by Microsoft should be the first result.
+Click the "Install" button.

+5. **Verify installation:** Open a terminal in VS Code (**Terminal > New Terminal**).
+Type `python --version` and press Enter.
+This should confirm successful integration with VS Code.

+With the Python extension installed, you're ready to start writing, running, and debugging Python code within the familiar VS Code environment!

 ## Installing OpenCV python

 **Installation Steps:**